PKehnel/Azure-3-Tier-Webapp/README.md

 **Iteration 2:**

 - Tagging (Example or do we add it to all?)
-- Loops (as show off)
+(Policy tagging)
-- Output (added a single output for gw ip, what else should we add)
+- Output (gw ip, )
 - naming conventions (check all files if we missed names)
-- both DB in same Subnet yes / no

 - Test and Debug [https://www.hashicorp.com/blog/testing-hashicorp-terraform](https://www.hashicorp.com/blog/testing-hashicorp-terraform)
-- Refactor Subnet location (currently in Vnet, wrong position)
 - Refactor Variables as top part of each module is currently the same

+- VSI Webserver and Postgress via 1 module

+Parameter size machines
+auswahl betriebsystem
+Kusto Queries zur Logauswertung (2-3) advantage of Application gateway:
+- can add WAF
+- 80 / 443 ag perfect